matthew-brett/pydagogue/curious_git.rst

 spend the short amount of time it takes to *understand* git.
 You don't believe me, or you think that I'm a strange kind of person not like you who probably likes writing their own operating systems.
 Not so - the insight I'm describing comes up over and over.
+From the `git parable`_:

+    Most people try to teach Git by demonstrating a few dozen commands and then yelling “tadaaaaa.”
+I believe this method is flawed.
+Such a treatment may leave you with the ability to use Git to perform simple tasks, but the Git commands will still feel like magical incantations.
+Doing anything out of the ordinary will be terrifying.
+Until you understand the concepts upon which Git is built, you’ll feel like a stranger in a foreign land.

 From `understanding git conceptually
 <http://www.sbf5.com/~cduan/technical/git>`_:

     When I first started using Git, I read plenty of tutorials, as well as the